What do people think about working at your company? What impression do they have?

 Culture is action-oriented, rather than policy-driven, emphasizing attitudes and actions instead of what’s cited on a slide deck.

 “Culture is learned behavior — it’s not a by-product of operations.
 It’s not an overlay,” writes Jim Whitehurst, the CEO of Red Hat.
 “We create our organizational culture by the actions we take; not the other way around.”

 Company culture is an organic force that seeps its way into the public sphere through your employees, their interactions and the publicity you do.
 Company culture is what is on your agenda, what you are focused on and even informs your business decisions.

 2. Company reputation.

 This is how employees discuss your company, your workplace, and the working environment.
-Word of mouth, review boards and community forum discussions can impact how your company is perceived by top-notch candidates.
+Word of mouth, review boards and community forum discussions can impact how your company is perceived by the best talent.